Madeleine Graham Blake, a native of Klamath Falls, Oregon,

 After 20 years of fieldwork, notably a 4 year stint midst the wilds of

-the Mexican-American Boundary in the early 90’s, working with her husband, Tupper Ansel Blake on his book and traveling Smithsonian exhibition, Two Eagles/Dos Aguilas, she was privileged to share her knowledge of photography, teaching film-based photography at Dominican University of California in San Rafael, California.
+the Mexican-American Boundary in the early 90’s, working with her then- husband, Tupper Ansel Blake on his book and traveling Smithsonian exhibition, Two Eagles/Dos Aguilas, she was privileged to share her knowledge of photography, teaching film-based photography at Dominican University of California in San Rafael, California.

 Documenting six ranching families with ties to the Great Basin (2005-2009), as well as an earlier photographic essay on working landscapes of mid California for the David and Lucile Packard Foundation (2003), facilitated an immersive study of traditional Western America.
 These projects led to the making of three short videos for the Western Folklife Center’s Deep West Project.